 The first day was one of relative quiet as we mourned our loss.
 Our pastor sent out an e-mail to our church, asking folks to keep us in prayer and give us some space while we healed.
 This was great in that it saved us from having to answer repeated hard questions over and over again.
 Several families banded together and provided us with meals for the next few days so that we didn’t have to think about food.
 Flowers and cards were delivered to the house and were so very appreciated.

 And then, on the second day, the phone started to ring.

 The first call was great.
 The gentleman spoke to my husband and prayed with us.
 The second call…well, that was a different story.
-A sweet lady, mother of three healthy children, was attempting to give comfort and failing miserably.
+A sweet lady, the mother of three healthy children, was attempting to give comfort and failing miserably.
 She meant well.
 She really did.
 And we knew that.
 But after I finished the call worse off than when I’d started it, N unplugged the phone.

-Things to not say to a woman (or her husband) who has just lost a child:
+Things not to say to a woman (or her husband) who has just lost a child: